 Children plant seeds, measure growth, compare different soil types, draw their plants at various stages, and learn about the life cycle of a plant.
 Skills practiced include measurement, observation, patience, and scientific documentation.
 This project naturally extends into nutrition discussions and cooking activities.

-The Community Helpers Project
+Meet Your Community Helpers

 After a fire truck visits the school, children might investigate different community helpers.
 They interview a mail carrier, visit a fire station, and create a class book about “People Who Help Us.”
 This project builds social awareness, interview skills, and an understanding of their own neighborhood.